streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

           $ref: '#/definitions/holder'
       - in: body
         name: TrafficPolicyId
-        description: "The ID of the traffic policy that you want to use to create resource record sets in the\t\t\tspecified hosted zone"
+        description: The ID of the traffic policy that you want to use to create resource record sets in thespecified hosted zone
         schema:
           $ref: '#/definitions/holder'
       - in: body
         name: TrafficPolicyVersion
-        description: "The version of the traffic policy that you want to use to create resource record sets\t\t\tin the specified hosted zone"
+        description: The version of the traffic policy that you want to use to create resource record setsin the specified hosted zone
         schema:
           $ref: '#/definitions/holder'
       - in: body
         name: TTL
-        description: "(Optional) The TTL that you want Amazon Route 53 to assign to all of the resource record sets\t\t\tthat it creates in the specified hosted zone"
+        description: (Optional) The TTL that you want Amazon Route 53 to assign to all of the resource record setsthat it creates in the specified hosted zone
         schema:
           $ref: '#/definitions/holder'
       responses: